dana-ross/danaross.dev/blog/content/2020-01-23:09:26/You Should Keep a Work Journal.md

 I've highlighted the date because a day's notes can span a couple pages and I may need to find a certain day quickly.

 I'm using two colors of pen to draw attention to margin notes, action items, and other special notes.
-It also makes writing in it more fun.
+It also makes writing in it more fun, so I'm more likely to do it every day.

 But this is what works for *me*, and you'll find what works best for you through trial and error.
 Don't get disappointed and give up if you don't come up with a perfect system right away.
 Make small changes until you've got a system that keeps you productive and is unmistakably you!